s4phulkx/Stripe/DOCUMENTATION.md

  ``payment.setDescription(paymentDto.getDescription());``

  ## Repository
- 1. PaymentRepository.interface: In this class, the ``@Repository`` annotation is used to detect that it will fulfill that function.
+ 1. PaymentRepository.interface: In this interface, the ``@Repository`` annotation is used to detect that it will fulfill that function.
 It extends from JPA, within the parameters it is connected to the Payment class/entity, and the function of searching through a string for the stripe id was created.

+## Service
+1. IPaymentService.interface: This interface is for best practice, and is to be instantiated, springboot will know that the service methods will be called.
+Contains the three PaymentService methods.
+2. PaymentService.class: In this class we add the ``@Service`` annotation so that it is identified as such.
+The ``IPaymentService`` interface is implemented, ``@Value`` is used to call the variable containing the Stripe API Key, and a new variable is assigned.
+A service object and a service method are created.
+ - PaymentIntent: In this method, the variable that contains the API key Stripe is called.
+A string array is created to put the types of payment methods, a ``"card"`` is created inside, the passed parameters are mapped, ``"amount"``, ``"currency"``, ``"description"`` and ``"payment_method_types"`` and a token is created.
+In the same method I create an object of the ``PaymentDto2.class`` class and I set the status, the Date and the Stripe id, I also set the Amount, Currency, and Description, it is mapped and the toModel method is called and returns a response in json with the token.